-- For the ganache glaze: combine all the ingredients in a microwave-safe glass dish (or in the top of a double boiler) and heat just until melted (about 30 seconds in the microwave).
+- Combine all the ganache ingredients in a microwave-safe glass dish or in the top of a double boiler over a low burner and heat just until melted (about 30 seconds in the microwave).

 - Remove the brownies from the freezer and dip the tops in the ganache glaze.
 Let sit until glaze is set and then store in an airtight container.

 Other Easy Treats You May Like: